mendix/MxPushNotifications/README.md

 <img src="assets/images/apploader.PNG"/>

 ## Creating PhoneGap app
-In order to build a Mendix phonegap app that utilises the push notification application there are number of steps that you need to complete before being able to utilise the functionality.
+In order to build a Mendix PhoneGap app that utilises the push notification application there are number of steps that you need to complete before being able to utilise the functionality.

 ### Step 1 - Login to Mendix home
 Open up home.mendix.com and navigate to the project that you wish to build the app for.
 Once on the project wall for your application click on the publish section.